 Doolittle’s earliest publishing success came in the form of short stories, with his first published story appearing in 1991, in the now-defunct Cavalier magazine.
 Many of his early short stories fell into the “horror” genre.
 His short fiction has appeared in numerous publications, including the 2002 volume of The Year’s Best Mystery Stories (James Ellroy, guest editor).
-He lives in Omaha, Nebraska with his wife and daughter.
+He lives in western Iowa with his family.

 (Additional information about Sean Doolittle can be found at the following Web sites:)

 It’s a clear autumn L.A. morning and professional loafer Quince Bishop is sitting in the front row of his best friend’s funeral, when a band of guerrilla environmentalists crash the ceremony to deliver a lecture on the high cost of dying in America.
 One violent impulse later, Quince finds himself up to his waist in dirt…and he hasn’t even begun to dig himself a hole.